 - (1) Common Shares issued to consultants, services providers and certain employees as payment for services rendered for the period.
-The number of Common Shares issues is calculated by dividing the invoice for services divided by the prevailing fair market value of our Common Shares. - (2) Issued upon the exercise of previously granted warrants - (3) Issued to We Bay in connection with the acquisition of our interest of SMGH.
+The number of Common Shares issued is calculated by dividing the invoice for services divided by the prevailing fair market value of our Common Shares. - (2) Issued upon the exercise of previously granted warrants. - (3) Issued to We Bay in connection with the acquisition of our interest of SMGH.
 See: "Avicanna Our History Acquisitions Santa Marta Golden Hemp". - (4) Issued pursuant to the First Closing of the Offering.
 On April 12, 2019 the Special Warrants issued pursuant to the First Closing automatically converted into 540,484 Common Shares and 270,242 Warrants. - (5) Issued upon the exercise of previously granted stock options. - (6) Issued pursuant to the offering of Debentures.
 Additionally, in connection with the issuance of Debentures, we issued 48,937 Debenture Warrants.
-See "Avicanna - Our History - The Debenture Offering". - (7) Issued pursuant to the Second Closing of the Offering. - (8) The options granted expire seven (7) years from the date of grant. - (9) Grant of Stock Options pursuant to the Corporation's stock option plan. - (10) 12,000 of these Stock Options have been cancelled. - (11) This represents the exercise price of the relevant security.
+See "Avicanna Our History The Debenture Offering". - (7) Issued pursuant to the Second Closing of the Offering. - (8) The options granted expire seven (7) years from the date of grant. - (9) Grant of Stock Options pursuant to the Corporation's Legacy Plan. - (10) 12,000 of these Stock Options have been cancelled. - (11) This represents the exercise price of the relevant security. - (12) The options granted expire ten (10) years from the date of grant. - (13) Grant of Options pursuant to the Corporation's LTIP. - (14) These securities are not outstanding as of the date hereof, however they are anticipated to be granted prior to the listing of the Common Shares on a recognized Canadian exchange. - (15) The options granted expire six (6) years from the date of grant.